green122/angular-query/README.md

         query: (id: string) => {
             return this.httpService.get('/something/${this.id}'
         },
+        initialData: skeletonData, // more on it later - we can introduce a very convenient way to work with the skeletons
         cacheTime: 3000 // 0 by default (no caching), but we can make it configurable );